 Lunch is served on board.
 Then enjoy the rhythm of the cruise as you continue your journey 90 miles north along the Nile to Edfu.

-Then enjoy an afternoon exploration of the temple at Edfu.
+Then enjoy an afternoon exploration of the temple at Edfu, travelling to it by traditional horse and cart.
 Built in honour of the falcon-headed sky god, Horus, the temple lay buried under a protective coating of sand until it was excavated by French Egyptologist Auguste Mariette in the 1860s.
-For this visit, you will be travel to the temple by traditional horse and cart.

 Dinner will be served on board SS Sudan, while it navigates through the lock at Esna, where the boat will dock for the night.

-This morning, enjoy a slow morning and scenic breakfast overlooking the Nile Valley as the ship continues its leisurely cruise north.
+Enjoy a slow morning and scenic breakfast overlooking the Nile as the ship continues its leisurely cruise north.

 Come evening, discover the Temple of Luxor where they hold the annual festival Opet, which celebrates the fertility of the Nile.